lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 6. If this step has been reached, the peer P is not already storing the retrieved CRED and, at the same time, it enforces either the trust policy "LEARNING" or the trust policy "NO-LEARNING" while also enforcing an exception acceptable for message_X (see {{sec-trust-models}}).

-   Consistently, the SPO determines if CRED is currently valid, e.g., by asserting that CRED has not expired and has not been revoked.
+   Consistently, the SPO determines if CRED is currently valid, e.g., by verifying that CRED has not expired and has not been revoked.
 Then, the SPO moves to Step 7.

    Validating CRED may require the SPO to first process an EAD item included in message_X.
-For example, it can be an EAD item in EDHOC message_2 that: i) specifies a voucher for validating CRED_R as a CWT Claims Set (CCS) {{RFC8392}} transported by value in ID_CRED_R (see {{I-D.ietf-lake-authz}}); or instead ii) an OCSP response {{RFC6960}} for validating CRED_R as a certificate transported by value or reference in ID_CRED_R.
+For example, it can be an EAD item in EDHOC message_2 that: i) specifies a voucher for validating CRED_R as a CWT Claims Set (CCS) {{RFC8392}} transported by value in ID_CRED_R (see {{I-D.ietf-lake-authz}}); or instead ii) an OCSP response {{RFC6960}} for validating CRED_R as a public key certificate transported by value or reference in ID_CRED_R.

 7. If CRED has been determined valid, the SPO moves to Step 8.
 Otherwise, the SPO moves to Step 11.